CANDIDATE FORUMS & ELECTION EVENTS

 We have had positive responses from Councillors Constable, Mayne and Pollock and are in the process of setting dates for meetings.
 Councillor McGinlay has referred us to the Eurobodalla Green’s campaign manager and we will be following up on that.
 Councillor Brown has indicated that he is yet to decide whether he will stand for re-election.

-Recently ABE has started meeting with prospective candidates for the September 2021 council election.
+ABE met with prospective candidates for the September 2021 council election.
 We invite all prospective candidates to meet with us so we can explain what ABE is doing in the lead up to the election and what our community engagement is telling us about what is important to the people of Eurobodalla.
 We will report on all these meetings in our newsletter and on the website.

 ABE is publishing all sent and received correspondence on our website at https://abettereurobodalla.org/our-letters-to-council-and-their-replies/.
 ABE has been writing to Eurobodalla Shire Council on a number of issues and has received replies.
 We will be following up and reporting on the issues as they emerge.
 Email us with any comments at https://bettereurobodalla.wordpress.com/contact-us/.